 Tunisia buys soft wheat and feed barley in tender - traders

-HAMBURG, Feb 2 (Reuters) - Tunisia's state grains agency is believed to have purchased soft wheat, durum and animal feed barley in an international tender which closed on Wednesday, European traders said.
+HAMBURG, Feb 2 (Reuters) - Tunisia's state grains agency is believed to have purchased about 100,000 tonnes of soft wheat, 75,000 tonnes of durum and 75,000 tonnes of barley in a international tender which closed on Wednesday, traders said.

-The volume bought was initially unclear but though to be close to the 100,000 tonnes of soft wheat, 75,000 tonnes of durum and 75,000 tonnes of barley sought in the tender.

 ((michael.j.hogan@thomsonreuters.com; +49 172 671 36 54; Reuters Messaging: michael.hogan.thomsonreuters.com@reuters.net))